Analysis | Once again, Trump’s rhetoric overlaps with arguments used to rationalize violence

 At another point, he allegedly insisted that they weren’t “gonna let ‘em burn our [expletive] state down.”

 It doesn’t seem that the rhetoric motivating the alleged threat against Whitmer derived from Trump.
+The group first came to law enforcement’s attention in March when allegedly targeting police; it apparently wasn’t until June that the focus on Whitmer emerged.

 Instead, it seems clear that Trump understands the political utility of using similar language, of portraying himself as standing with those who see the government as a threat, however improbable that might be, given his own position.
 He knows that armed individuals who are skeptical of the government and who oppose coronavirus restrictions are people who are likely to vote for him, so he echoes and amplifies them.

-In an April YouGov poll, 6 in10 Michiganders rejected the idea that a lockdown was unconstitutional.
+In an April YouGov poll, 6 in 10 Michiganders rejected the idea that a lockdown was unconstitutional.
 More than half of Republicans, though, said it was.
-Nationally, Republicans were more likely than Democrats or independents to say that lockdowns were unconstitutional, but were more evenly split on the subject.
+Nationally, Republicans were more likely than Democrats or independents to say lockdowns were unconstitutional, but were more evenly split on the subject.

 Trump clearly lets politics drive how he perceives threats.
 He regularly derides antifa, a loose-knit, leftist ideology, as a significant threat to the country while downplaying the risks posed by groups sympathetic to his positions — though they may pose a bigger risk.
-We’ve seen multiple instances where Trump plays footsie with sketchy elements of his base out of apparent disinterest in alienating them.
+We’ve seen multiple instances in which Trump plays footsie with sketchy elements of his base out of apparent disinterest in alienating them.
 Asked about adherents of the wildly bizarre QAnon conspiracy theory in August, for example, Trump coyly described the group as one that liked him very much, which he said he appreciated.
 Asked at the first presidential debate if he would condemn white supremacists, Trump declined to do so explicitly.
 Instead, he told one prominent group to “stand back and stand by.”

 Trump gives those dangerous groups oxygen.
-The FBI announced last year that QAnon was one of a number of fringe groups which might commit acts of violence.
+The FBI announced last year that QAnon was one of a number of fringe groups that might commit acts of violence.
 This month, the Department of Homeland Security released a report identifying violent white supremacists as a primary threat to the country.

 Calling for the “liberation” of Democratic states and approving of armed protests targeting his opponents might be politically useful for Trump, but the risks should be obvious.
 We’ve seen several examples in which violent acts have been committed by people echoing Trump’s rhetoric, if not directly.